BrianGrant-Data/Resume/docs/index.md

 `Fall 2020`
 __CSE 250__ - Data Science Programming
 - Completed python projects demonstrating the use of Sklearn, Altair, Pandas, Numpy, Sqlite3, and Github.
-- Presented those projects, methods, and results in simple to read pdf documents
+- Presented those projects, methods, and results in easy to read pdf documents

 `Spring 2020`
 __MATH 325__ - Intermediate Statistics